Import and explore a map

 - In the Save Edits window, click Yes.

-- Close the attribute table.
+- Close the attribute table and save the project.

 Next, you'll update the label for the city.

 - In the Contents pane, click Mali_MajorCities.

 In the Layer group, the Label button is turned off, but the major cities appear to be labeled.